 So in between the remembering and the writing, it all turned out rather differently…

 The physical creaks and cracks of advancing age taken into account, it’s clear that a heart has grown old when its host accepts that the dreams and visions of youth will never be fulfilled.

 Some of us, however, never quite attain that level of sober maturity and we remain uncertain into dotage as to what we’re going to be when we grow up.
 I still hanker occasionally for a life on the footplate of a speeding steam locomotive, or at the controls of a Spitfire sweeping low over the White Cliffs of Dover.

 But my one great undiminished ambition, nurtured from early youth, has always been to play music for money.
-‘Fun & profit’ was the rallying cry through successive bands jockeying for position amongst all the other drones scrabbling at the foot of the ladder.
+‘Fun & profit’ was the rallying cry through successive bands jockeying for position amongst all the other contenders scrabbling at the foot of the ladder.
 Let this be what pays the bills!

 So I became a teacher.
 The weight of bourgeois expectation, the assumptions of a middle class upbringing in post-war Britain, the simple practical need to put food on the table for the family and pay the mortgage dictated the sensible course.
-While others still struggled up and down the motorways crammed between drum kit and PA in a Ford Transit belching smoke, I knocked off work at 4.00 and returned home to mark books.
+While others still struggled up and down the motorways wedged between the drum kit and the PA in a Ford Transit belching smoke, I knocked off work at 4.00 and returned home to mark books.